In-State Merit Scholarships for 2018-2019

-First time freshmen who meet the December 15 scholarship priority deadline, have a qualifying score on the ACT, old SAT (critical reading and math scores only) or new SAT (evidence-based reading and writing plus math, 1600 scale — see note below) and have at least a 3.5 cumulative high school GPA will be eligible for the following merit-based scholarships:
+First time freshmen who meet the December 15 scholarship deadline, have a qualifying score on the ACT or SAT and have at least a 3.5 cumulative high school GPA through the junior year will be eligible for the following merit-based scholarships:

-A student with a 30-36 ACT, 1330-1600 old SAT score or 1390-1600 new SAT score and at least a 3.5 GPA will be selected as a Presidential Scholar and will receive the value of tuition, or $41,800 over four years ($10,470 per year).
-Students graduating with remaining tuition scholarship semester(s) may utilize these monies toward graduate school and/or law school study at UA.
+A student with a 30-36 ACT or 1390-1600 SAT score and at least a 3.5 GPA will be selected as a Presidential Scholar and will receive the value of tuition, or $41,800 over four years ($10,470 per year).
+Students graduating with remaining tuition scholarship semester(s) may use these monies toward graduate school and/or law school study at UA.

 A Note About Test Scores

 - The University of Alabama will accept from both the previous SAT and the redesigned SAT (any SAT taken on or after March 5th, 2016).
 If you have a previous SAT score, please contact us.

 - If you have taken the previous SAT and the redesigned SAT, we will use your highest score for your admission and scholarship application reviews.
 Highest score will be determined by utilizing test score conversion by College Board.

 - The optional writing section in the redesigned SAT will not be required for admissions or scholarship purposes.

 - The writing section of the ACT will no longer be required for admissions or scholarship purposes.

 *For scholarships awarded only by Undergraduate Admissions - If tuition is being paid by an outside source, the scholarship dollars may be used for other educational expenses (room, board, books, etc.).